Charlesbsc92/FoodAppSampleUI/README.md

 # FoodAppSampleUI

-I have just designed fruit app initial screen to refer some screens.
+I have just designed fruit app initial three screen to refer some screens.